BDC Hamburger Icon

 • Grandparents living in the U.S.

 Scenario 2: You have a catering business.
-Your kitchen is in Manhattan, and you have the ability to reach prospects within 60 miles of your kitchen.
+You’re based in Manhattan and can reach prospects within 60 miles of your kitchen.
 These people could be part of your target audience:

 • Midsize and large businesses in Brooklyn